openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

           p as () => void       // OK
           p as T                // OK
           p as S                // OK
-          p as number // compile-time error, cast to the value type p as Number // OK use this cast instead of the cast above }
+          p as number // compile-time error, cast to value type p as Number // OK use this cast instead of the cast above }
     }

 |

 .. _Casting Conversions from Union: